 Many people spend more time caring for their vehicles or their yards than they do their relationships.
 Others spend much more time cultivating and developing their professional relationships than they do their closest, most prized relationships.
 I call this The Big Mistake.
 It simply doesn’t make sense.

 …this is what we do.
 We give our best attention to things or to our least important relationships.
 It’s such a bad mistake because we humans are wired to function best inside life-giving relationships.
 Most often, these life-giving relationships are family or friends.

 The Big Mistake is rarely corrected without a crisis.

 Relationship crises and family crises can sneak up on us.

 A mother and daughter have a blow-out argument.
 Or, a secret is discovered that throws the whole family into turmoil.
 A teenager turns to addiction for comfort.
 Or, Mom and Dad have a fight that seems to top all the other fights, complete with threats of divorce and “I’ll take the kids away from you!”

 Or, it can be the son that suddenly refuses to speak to a step-parent for days because of the rage that he carries.
 Or, it can be a young adult with anxiety and depression that leaves college to move back in with parents.
 These are just a few of the family crises that present an opportunity for change…if you are ready enter therapy.

 A relationship crisis can stop you in your tracks.

-Now they are willing to give each other time and attention.
+So there is this crucial moment of opportunity to change because everyone recognizes that there is a problem...finally!
+Now, at last, they are willing to give each other time and attention.
 But the opportunity to reverse the Big Mistake is often lost, because people don’t know how to repair relationships at the deeper level where the crisis started.